Targeting the Toughest Diseases:

 Targeting Cystic Fibrosis

-NFL quarterback Boomer Esiason’s career high came just days before his son was diagnosed with cystic fibrosis (CF) – a genetic disease characterized by thick and sticky mucus that interferes with breathing, digestion and the body’s ability to fight infections.
+NFL quarterback Boomer Esiason’s career high came just days before his son was diagnosed with cystic fibrosis — a genetic disease characterized by thick and sticky mucus that interferes with breathing, digestion and the body’s ability to fight infections.
 Esiason now dedicates his free time to raising awareness to help fund the search for a cure.
-We explore how Vertex’s Chief Scientific Officer, Dr. David Altshuler, and the research team at Vertex have spent the last 20+ years researching the underlying cause of the disease – and their work is not yet finished.
+We explore how our Chief Scientific Officer, Dr. David Altshuler, and our research team have spent the last 20+ years researching the underlying cause of the disease — and why our work is not yet finished.

 Sickle cell disease